 - Then again cover the pan and slow down the flame to its minimum and cook the chicken for 20 mins.
 Stir it frequently.

-- After 20 mins add 3/4 tsp korma masala powder to the gravy.
+- After 20 mins add 3/4 tsp korma masala powder into the gravy.

 - Then add 1 & 1/2 tsp kewra water and 3 drops rose essence or 1 tsp of rose water into the gravy.

-- Lastly, add 2-3 drops of mitha attar(though optional but must in few Mughlai dishes).
+- Lastly, add 2-3 drops of mitha attar(though optional, however must in Mughlai dishes).
 Again cook it for 2-3 mins by covering the pan on low flame by stirring it frequently.

 - Don’t fry the chicken in high heat as the meat get hard and chewy after cooking.

 - Except for cashew nuts, you may use half-half cashew and almond too.
-For making South Indian style korma you may also add 1/2 cup of coconut milk too in this recipe.
+For making South Indian-style(especially in hyderabadi or Kerala cuisine) korma you may also add 1/2 cup of coconut milk to this recipe.

-- Kewra water is a must added flavor in Mughlai style korma but you may skip it too if you don’t like.
-But for Lucknow or Awadhi style korma, must use three essences mentioned above with the same quantity.
+- Kewra water is a must-added flavor in Mughlai style korma but you may skip it too if you don’t like it.
+But for Lucknow or Awadhi style korma, one must use three essences mentioned above with the same quantity.
 As more use of flavor can spoil the taste.